wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-onboard-users/includes/3-envision-the-adoption-of-teams.md

 | Communication Lead              | Oversee company-wide communications about Teams.                                                                     | Corporate Communications, IT, or other |
 | Community Manager               | Manage day-to-day Yammer network activity.
 Provide guidance and best practices.                                      | Multiple departments                   |

-It's important that you and the rest of the roll out project team to commit to using Teams chat, channels, and resources to manage the roll out project.
+It's important that you and the rest of the roll out project team commit to using Teams chat, channels, and resources to manage the roll out project.
 By modeling the behavior you want the rest of your company to embrace, you increase the likelihood of successful adoption by the rest of the company.
 Set the tone, go first, and enjoy having your project information all in one place.

 ### Identify your stakeholders